Skip to content

 Our site includes affiliate links to products we recommend.
 If you use one to make a purchase, we earn a small commission at no extra cost to you.
 Thanks for your support!

-When I told people at home about larches they said ‘oh, like a tamarack?’.
+When we told people in Saskatchewan about larches they usually asked “oh, like a tamarack?”.
 A valid question.
-But not quite the same.
+But, not, they are not quite the same.
 Apparently they are the same genus, the larix, but a different species.
-My dad looked that one up for me.
+For most people, though, close enough.

 Where do larch trees grow?

-Larches are in many areas of Northern Europe and Asia as well as, and this is the part that is important for me, in northern parts of North America.
-So obviously in Canada!
+Larches can be found in many areas of Northern Europe and Asia as well as, and this is the important for us, in northern parts of North America.
+Specifically, Canada!

 Larches tend to grow in cold climates and mountainous areas and need a lot of moisture so the Canadian Rockies are perfect for them.
-I also found out that they tend to grow where they have been forest fires.
+They also tend to grow especially well in areas where there have been recent forest fires, something we unfortunately have plenty of these days.

 Why do larches turn yellow?

 Larches turn yellow in the fall because they are saving nutrients to use later.
-As winter comes closer and the weather gets colder and the days shorter the larch needles’ chemical machinery that lets them photosynthesize break down and the chemicals are stored elsewhere in the tree.
+As winter approaches, the weather gets colder and the days shorter, the chemical machinery of the larch needles that lets them photosynthesize now breaks down and these chemicals are then stored elsewhere in the tree.

-The other benefit of losing their needles is that during heavy snowfall larch branches are less likely to break.
+This leads to the needles turning yellow and, eventually, falling off, just like leaves.
+One benefit of losing the needles is that during heavy snowfall larch branches are less likely to break.

 The larch season in the Canadian Rockies tends to start the second or third week of September.
 It all depends on weather.
-Once the needles start to change there is about a 2 week window before its all over and the ground is covered in a carpet of dark gold needles.
+Once the needles start to change there is about a 2-week window before they complete their transformation and eventually the ground is covered in a carpet of dark gold needles.

 How do you know when the larches are changing?

-Our other observation is that the older larches changed first and dropped their needles first while the younger larches had their needles later.
-We based the timing of our ‘Larch Hunt Hikes’ around the information we got off AllTrails.
+Our other observation is that the older larches changed colour and dropped their needles first while the younger larches retained their needles longer.

 What is the best way to plan larch season?